ceydaulubas/ceydaulubas/README.md

 Deployment: AWS(EC2, S3) ,Heroku

-### 🥅 My goals for the 6 months are:

-- Completing the "By JavaScript: The Definitive Guide, 7th Edition" book
-- Having more proficiency in JS/ TS and react.
-- Knowing more about Computer Science topics.

 <!--
 **ceydaulubas/ceydaulubas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.